HMobaideen/expedia-sde-exercise/README.md

 ## Issues

 ```
-Pagination in hotels list component, Issue with paginator PrimeNG component (custom component).
+<b>Pagination in hotels list component</b><br/>

-Current page of hotels list did not reset to page 1 when set hotels list to a new result.
+used Primeng paginator component (custom component), where the current page of hotels list did not reset to page 1 when set hotels list to a new result.

 Happened only when use pagination.